chen0040/scrapy-projects/README.md

 # Usage

+The library of the various scrappers are contained in the [library](scrapy_projects/library) folder

+The demo codes on how to crawling various web data sources can be found in the [demo](scrapy_projects/demo) folder

+To run the demo codes in PyCharm, say [demo/google_trend_download.py], right-click the python file in PyCharm and click "Run google_trend_download" option in the pop-up menu.

 ### Download Thumbnails from Google Image Search

 The following codes show how to download images related to "pandas" from google image search: